Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### changeFulfillmentAmounts()
 The issuer of the bounty can change the payout amounts due for all milestones at once at any time while it is in `Draft` stage.
+The payouts for each milestone still cannot be 0, and the number of payouts must correspond to the total number of milestones.
+This is not allowed when the bounty is in the `Active` or `Dead` stage.
 ```
-function changeFulfillmentAmounts(uint[] _newFulfillmentAmounts, uint _numMilestones)
+function changeFulfillmentAmounts(uint[] _newFulfillmentAmounts, uint _totalFulfillmentAmounts, uint _numMilestones)
     public
     onlyIssuer
-    amountsNotZero(_newFulfillmentAmounts)
+    amountsNotZeroAndEqualSum(_newFulfillmentAmounts, _totalFulfillmentAmounts)
     correctLengths(_numMilestones, _newFulfillmentAmounts.length)
     isAtStage(BountyStages.Draft)
 {
     fulfillmentAmounts = _newFulfillmentAmounts;
+    numMilestones = _numMilestones;
+    totalFulfillmentAmounts = _totalFulfillmentAmounts;
 }
 ```